sapphireos/chromatron/docs/fx_script_guide.rst

 Dimmers
 """""""

 There are two global dimmers, called master and sub.
 Each affects the brightness of all pixels.
-Additionally, each pixel's val will further modulate the brightness for each pixel.
+Additionally, each pixel's val will further modulate the brightness for that pixel.
 The dimmer values multiply to achieve the final dimming level for each pixel:

 pixel_brightness = master * sub * pixel val